captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 And I deserve someone as.
 ---
-Wonderful and.
+Wonderful and amazing.
 ---
-Amazing.
+As I am.
 ---
-As.
----
-I am.
----
----
 ## PETER:
-So...
----
-You still haven’t told me
----
+Ok, now will you tell me
 what you wanted to tell me.
 ---
 ## LISSETTE:
-Oh right.
+Oh right, that.
 ---
 ## PETER:
-Now I’m bursting at the seams with curiosity.
+Because I am bursting at the seams with curiosity.
 ---
 ## LISSETTE:
-You need to promise
+You have to promise not to be weird about it.
 ---
-not to be weird about it.
+Because it's not like it's a big deal or anything.
 ---
-Do you promise.
----
 ## PETER:
-Yes.
+Oh my God just fucking tell me.
 ---
 ## LISSETTE:
-Like I need you
+Ok, OK!
 ---
-to not even blink an eye
+So, uh
 ---
-just hear what I’m gonna say
----
-like it’s totally the most normal
----
-thing you’ve ever heard.
----
-## PETER:
-OK...
----
-## LISSETTE:
-It’s nothing
----
-it’s not that big a deal or anything.
----
-## PETER:
-Did you win powerball???
----
-## LISSETTE:
-No.
----
-## PETER:
-Fuck that would have been so
----
-awesome if you won powerball.
----
-## LISSETTE:
-Yeah it would...
----
-It really would.
----
-But no.
----
-I did not win.
----
-Powerball.
----
-## PETER:
-Oh my god tell me
----
-just fucking tell me!
----
-## LISSETTE:
-OK.
-OK.
-Um.
----
-So...
----
-I did what you told me to do
+So, I did what you told me to do
 ---
 and I went to the doctor
 ---